 5.)
 Prepare gifts for your older children (if you have them) and select their “meeting baby” outfits

-I loved selecting outfits for my kids to wear to meet their brand new sister!
+I loved selecting outfits for my kids to wear to meet their brand new sibling!
 To keep things easy, I picked out a nice outfit but one with plenty of colors because I knew there would be lots of treats they would want to eat in my hospital room that would be very messy!
 I had the baby give each of them a new toy!
-(The baby gave this to my two-year-old son, and this to my four-year old daughter.)
+My favorite (and inexpensive) place to get matching kids outfits (it’s hard when you have 3+ ranging in ages from 0-6 years (but tall kids who always wear a size or two up) is here.
+You cannot beat the prices!

 6.)
 Pack your camera, empty your memory card, and charge your battery